ktaranov/sqlserver-kit/Utilities/README.md

 Minion Enterprise was designed by database administrators (DBAs) specifically to address the issues that waste the most time and cause the most problems.
 Minion shrinks dozens of those one-at-a-time tasks down to a central process.
 And, it does this without the usual overhead of monitoring software.
 When you install Minion Enterprise, it automatically begins gathering data from instances across your enterprise.
 That single repository of data allows you to centrally audit, alert, report, and investigate your entire environment.
 Even better, it opens up a new world of central management: audit SQL and AD security, clone user permissions across servers, standardize and enforce SQL Server settings, automate error log searches, and so very much more.

+## SQL Server Compression Estimator <a id="sql-server-compression-estimator"></a>
+Download page: [SQL Server Compression Estimator]<br/>
+Release date: 2011-06-02<br/>
+Support Version: 2008/2008R2/2012<br/>
+Free version: Yes

+SQL Server Compression Estimator (SSCE) will allow you to estimate the best compression for your objects.
+It will estimate both ROW and PAGE compression, and will optionally report the Index Maintenance Ratio (a ratio that indicates how often an index is updated versus how often it is used to satisfy queries).
+You can then use that information to perhaps choose a less aggresive compression algorithm for heavily updated indexes.

+## ClearTrace <a id="cleartrace"></a>
+Download page: [ClearTrace]<br/>
+Release date: 2015-07-04<br/>
+Support Version: 2008/2008R2/2012<br/>
+Free version: Yes

+ClearTrace imports SQL Server 2014, SQL Server 2012, SQL Server 2008, SQL Server 2005, SQL Server 2000 trace and Profiler files into SQL Server and displays summary performance information.

+Summarize SQL Server Query Performance and Enhance SQL Server Performance Tuning.

 Useful link:
  - [Microsoft's Log Parser Utility: Swell ETL](https://www.simple-talk.com/sql/sql-tools/microsofts-log-parser-utility-swell-etl/) by Robert Sheldon
  - [SQL Server tablediff utility](https://www.simple-talk.com/sql/sql-tools/sql-server-tablediff-utility/) by Robert Sheldon